mbergmann-sh/AmigaED/README.md

 more to come...

 # Compiling the app...
+...should work fine under Linux, Windows and MacOS X.
-You'll need a computer with Qt5 and QScintilla installed and working!
+You'll need a computer with either MSVC, GCC or MinGW C/C++ compiler setup with Qt5 and QScintilla installed and working!

 1. Create a folder to store the app
 2. CD to this folder